Dave-Gilbert/rgen/README.md

 order is generated in the student's version which can help with clarity, again by keeping related remarks grouped.

+Comments can be removed from the Rubric only if they have not been applied to any student's work.

 ## Rgen Searching for Students with particular Comments

 An interesting feature provided by Rgen is the ability to search for students